Kesomannen/CompetitiveCompany/README.md

 ## Recommended Mods

-This mod is intentionally designed to be somewhat minimal.
-To improve your experience, consider also using any/all of the following mods.
+This mod is designed to be somewhat minimal.
+To improve your experience, consider also using the following mods.
 These are required by everyone in the lobby unless stated otherwise.

 - [MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) lets you have up to 32 players in a lobby and customize your player's appearance with cosmetics.
 - [LethalConfig](https://thunderstore.io/c/lethal-company/p/AinaVT/LethalConfig/) adds an in-game menu for configuring mods, including this one.
 Does not need to be installed by everyone.